Hannes Stöhr

 Hannes Stöhr (born 1970) is a German film director and screenwriter.
 He studied scriptwriting and directing at the Deutsche Film- und Fernsehakademie Berlin from 1994 to 1999.
 In 2006 Stöhr was a Villa Aurora grant recipient and lived for six months in Los Angeles, California.
 Hannes speaks German, Spanish, English, French and Portuguese.
-Stöhr is member of the European Filmacademy, lectures film at Film Academy Baden-Württemberg, Deutsche Film- und Fernsehakademie Berlin and the Goethe Institute.
-He lives in Berlin.
+Stöhr lectured film (2005–2019) at Film Academy Baden-Württemberg, Deutsche Film- und Fernsehakademie Berlin and the Goethe Institute.He lives in Berlin and Stuttgart.
+Since 2019 Hannes Stöhr is Professor at Stuttgart Media University and founded there the international storytelling minor im the audiovisual media programme.
+Hannes Stöhr is member of the Deutsche Filmakademie and the European Film Academy.

 Career

-Stöhr's first cinema feature Berlin is in Germany won the Panorama Audience award at the International Berlin Filmfestival 2001, the German critics association award, the Studio Hamburg award, and many others.
-Main actor Jörg Schüttauf won the German Film critics association award for his performance in Berlin is in Germany.
+Stöhr's first cinema feature Berlin Is in Germany won the Panorama Audience award at the International Berlin Filmfestival 2001, the German critics association award, the Studio Hamburg award, and many others.
+Main actor Jörg Schüttauf won the German Film critics association award for his performance in Berlin Is in Germany.
 Berlin is in Germany was a box office hit in Germany and was distributed in France, Spain, Turkey and other countries.
-"Berlin is in Germany is a film about change, says its director, Hannes Stöhr, in an impeccable Spanish learned in Colombia, Mexico and Galicia" comments el Pais.
+"Berlin Is in Germany is a film about change, says its director, Hannes Stöhr, in an impeccable Spanish learned in Colombia, Mexico and Galicia" comments el Pais.

-His second feature One Day in Europe a European comedy starring Rachida Brakni, Florian Lukas, Erdal Yıldız, Megan Gay, Miguel de Lira, Luis Tosar and others screened in Berlinale competition and was distributed in Great Britain, Russia, Spain, Japan and other countries.
+His second feature One Day in Europe a European comedy starring Rachida Brakni, Florian Lukas, Péter Scherer, Erdal Yıldız, Megan Gay, Miguel de Lira, Luis Tosar and others screened in Berlinale competition and was distributed in Great Britain, Russia, Spain, Japan and other countries.
 The BBC writes about One Day in Europe: "This is a movie full of touching, funny moments."
-Stoehr worked together with director of photography Florian Hoffmeister, a fellow student and friend of Berlin film school, in his first two feature films Berlin is in Germany and One Day in Europe.
+Stoehr worked together with director of photography Florian Hoffmeister, a fellow student and friend of Berlin film school, in his first two feature films Berlin Is in Germany and One Day in Europe.

 Stoehr's third cinema feature film, the techno musicfilm Berlin Calling starring Paul Kalkbrenner, Rita Lengyel, Corinna Harfouch and Araba Walton had its international Premiere on Piazza Grande at the Locarno Film festival 2008.
 Berlin Calling ran for several years in German cinemas and was also released in Italy, Poland, Hungary, Argentina, Chile and other countries.
 In 2010 the film won the Arte Audience award.
 Berlin Calling was partly shot in two Berlin nightclubs, Bar 25 and Maria am Ostbahnhof.
 The American magazine Rolling Stone called Berlin Calling "the hit film about a DJ in the city's exploding techno scene at the turn of the millennium."
 The title song of Berlin calling named Sky and Sand entered the charts in several European countries.
 2009 the film Berlin Calling was chosen to showcase Berlin in New York.